Alexabeth20/Alexabeth20.github.io/_posts/2025-04-01-med-mgmt-platform.md

 To address these issues, a comprehensive user guide was created that structured around key functionalities:
 - **Dashboard Navigation:** Clear instructions for logging in with security considerations like Multi-Factor Authentication (MFA).
-- **Alert Management:** Detailed steps on resolving medication alerts, understanding various alert types (missed doses, medication conflicts, dosage adjustments), and escalating issues appropriately.
+- **Alert Management:** Detailed steps on resolving medication alerts, understanding alert types (missed doses, medication conflicts, dosage adjustments), and escalating issues appropriately.
 - **Report Generation:** Simple processes for creating adherence reports and securely exporting/sharing them.
 - **Troubleshooting:** An organized section of common issues and quick resolution methods, such as password resets and alert management glitches.
 - **User Roles Management:** Explicit descriptions of roles—Pharmacist, Clinician, Admin—and their associated permissions.

 # Tools & Process
-This guide was created and managed using **Jira** and **Confluence**.
+This guide was created and managed using **Confluence** in **Jira**.

 # Impact